-Kirstie Alley’s son, William True Stevenson, with ex husband Parker Stevenson (who is best known for starring in The Hardy Boys) has had a baby who is reportedly on lockdown in the Scientology Center in Los Angeles.
+Kirstie Alley’s son, William True Stevenson, with ex-husband Parker Stevenson (who is best known for starring in The Hardy Boys) has had a baby who is reportedly on lockdown in the Scientology Center in Los Angeles.
 Parker Stevenson is terrified that Scientology has kidnapped his grandson, and he is working with former Scientologist Leah Remini to get him back from Alley’s Scientology cronies.

 According to the Inquisitr, Leah Remini not only escaped from Scientology with her whole family, but she also wrote a book about Scientology that made Tom Cruise and company irate.
-Remini says that she has been stocked by those still affiliated with Scientology, because she spilled the beans on Scientology celebrities, including Tom Cruise, who she says is nuts.
+Remini says that she has been stalked by those still affiliated with Scientology, because she spilled the beans on Scientology celebrities, including Tom Cruise, who she says is nuts.
 Remini claims that Scientology absorbed her life, and because she attended the wedding of Tom Cruise and Katie Holmes and made her feelings known, she was charged with excessive fines by the Church of Scientology, which is what started her exit from the Church of Scientology.

 Radar Online claims that Alley’s ex, Parker Stevenson, is seeking the help of Leah Remini, because his son and grandson have been at the Scientology Center in Los Angeles since the baby, Waylon Tripp Parker Stevenson, was born last week, and he is concerned that they are not free to leave.